EndMove/gitea-adm/README.md

 ## Configuration folder

 This application will create a folder in `/volume1/Docker/Gitea`, this folder will contain all configuration files and the embedded database if you use it.

+## Configuration

+All information related to the configuration of the application on an ASUSTOR environment is available in the application description.
+Either in `/CONTROL/description.txt`.

 ## How to update Gitea for ADM ?